guigas66/flights-mcp-server/README.md

    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
    ```

-   Restart your terminal for the `uv` command to get picked up
+   ⚠️ IMPORTANT: After installation, you must restart your terminal for the `uv` command to get picked up.
+   Seriously.
+Restart the Terminal lol

 4. Add this flights MCP Server to your Claude for Desktop config: